Numerical evaluation of orientation averages and its application to molecular physics: Case studies

 \subsection{High rank, two angles: PECD of anisotropic molecular ensembles}

 An anisotropic orientational distribution of molecules, can be modelled by weighting the orientation average in Eq.~(\ref{eq:averaging:euler_angle_integral}) with an anisotropic Euler angle distribution $P(\orientation)$.
 This increases the rank of the integrand by the maximum rank of $P(\orientation)$ --- and thus increases the numerical cost.
-For molecular systems, the rank profile of the Euler angle distribution is directly related to the orbital angular momentum of the molecule, as $P(\orientation)$ can be taken to be the absolute value of the rotational wavefunction.
-We show in Appendix~\ref{averaging:appendix:euler_angle_distribution_and_rotational_states}, that the maximum rank of $P(\orientation)$ is twice the maximum rotational quantum number of the rotational state.
+For molecular systems, the rank profile of the Euler angle distribution is linked to the orbital angular momentum of the molecule, as $P(\orientation)$ can be taken to be the absolute value of the rotational wavefunction.
+Appendix~\ref{averaging:appendix:euler_angle_distribution_and_rotational_states} shows, that the maximum rank of $P(\orientation)$ is twice the maximum rotational quantum number.

 As an example, we consider the pump-probe experiment proposed in Ref.~\onlinecite{Tikhonov2022}.
 The process, illustrated in Fig.~\ref{fig:cofcl}(a), comprises three-photons: a circularly polarized Raman pulse excites a chiral vibrational wavepacket in planar \cofcl{} molecules, which is then probed by one-photon ionization with a circularly polarized femtosecond pulse.
 In contrast to the preceding example, the initial orientational distribution of the molecules is not uniform.
-Instead, the molecules are oriented uniaxially by a static electric field aligned with the propagation direction of the pulses, as displayed in Fig.~\ref{fig:cofcl}(b).
-Consequently, the Euler angle distribution does not break the cylindrical symmetry of the light-molecule interaction and it is still possible to perform a two-angle orientation average.
+A static electric field orients the molecules uniaxially along the pulse propagation direction, as displayed in Fig.~\ref{fig:cofcl}(b), preserving cylindrical symmetry of the light-molecule interaction and allowing for a two-angle orientation average.
 Although \cofcl{} is a member of the $\mathrm{C}_{\mathrm{s}}$ symmetry group, the induced vibrational dynamics break the planar symmetry.
 Hence, no symmetries remain that would reduce the maximum rank of the PAD or simplify its dependence on the third Euler angle $\gamma$.
 The chirality of the vibrational dynamics manifests itself in the PECD.